pdorrell/melody_scripter/README.rst

 You can listen to an audio version (rendered using **fluidsynth**) at http://whatismusic.info/melody_scripter/.

-Currently Midi output is the only functionality provided by the Song object model, but the object model also provides a convenient representation of melody information for the purposes of scientific analysis.
+Currently Midi output is the only functionality provided by the Song object model, but the object model would also provide a convenient representation of melody information for the purposes of scientific analysis.

 Melody Scripter File Format